* This is the Professional Version. *

 The main immediate consequence is hemorrhage into the peritoneal cavity.
 The amount of hemorrhage ranges from small to massive, depending on the nature and degree of injury.
 Many small lacerations, particularly in children, cease bleeding spontaneously.
 Larger injuries hemorrhage extensively, often causing hemorrhagic shock.
 A splenic hematoma sometimes ruptures, usually in the first few days, although rupture can occur from hours to even months after injury.

 The manifestations of major hemorrhage, including hemorrhagic shock, abdominal pain, and distention, are usually clinically obvious.
 Lesser hemorrhage causes left upper quadrant abdominal pain, which sometimes radiates to the left shoulder.
 Patients with unexplained left upper quadrant pain, particularly if there is evidence of hypovolemia or shock, should be asked about recent trauma.
+Maintain a high index of suspicion for splenic injury in patients who have left rib fractures.

 In the past, treatment for any splenic injury was splenectomy.
 However, splenectomy should be avoided if possible, particularly in children, the elderly, and patients with hematologic malignancy, to avoid the resulting permanent susceptibility to bacterial infections, increasing the risk of overwhelming postsplenectomy sepsis.
 The most common pathogen is Streptococcus pneumoniae, but other encapsulated bacteria such as Neisseria sp. and Haemophilus sp. may also be involved.

 Currently, most low-grade and many high-grade splenic injuries can be managed nonoperatively, even in older patients (ie, > 55 yr).
 Hemodynamically stable patients who have no other indications for laparotomy (eg, hollow viscus perforation) can be observed with monitoring of vital signs and serial abdominal examinations and Hct levels.
 Need for transfusion is compatible with nonoperative management, particularly when there are other associated injuries (eg, long-bone fractures).
 However, there should be a predetermined transfusion threshold (typically 2 units for isolated splenic injuries) beyond which surgery should be done to prevent morbidity and mortality.
+In one high-volume trauma center, of those who fail nonoperative management, 75% fail within two days, 88% within five days, and 93% within seven days of injury (1).

 Patients with significant ongoing hemorrhage (ie, significant ongoing transfusion requirements and/or declining Hct) require laparotomy.
 Sometimes when patients are hemodynamically stable, angiography with selective embolization of bleeding vessels is done.

 When surgery is needed, hemorrhage can sometimes be controlled by suturing, topical hemostatic agents (eg, oxidized cellulose, thrombin compounds, fibrin glue), or partial splenectomy, but splenectomy is still sometimes necessary.
-Splenectomized patients should receive the pneumococcal vaccine; many clinicians also vaccinate against Neisseria and Haemophilus sp.
+Splenectomized patients should receive the pneumococcal vaccine; many clinicians also vaccinate against Neisseria and Haemophilus spp.

 Splenic injury is common and can occur with minimal trauma if the spleen is enlarged.